emberlight-interactive/swords-and-meadows/DESIGN.md

 Players can damage enemy armies (banner bearers) at great magic cost

+Army will have player name

+Armies will automatically attack other armies that attack it.
+The player will need to manually target an army unit with another army unit

+`1, 2, 3` to select army unit `F1: Go to place, F2: Follow me, F3: Attack` If no army unit is selected then all armies assume command

 ### World

 Some terrain sprites allow player entities to be completely hidden (Name, health, etc) allowing for ambush and evasion opportunities